Last Updated on June 24, 2025 by George Pavlopoulos

 Cleanliness & Room Amenities

-When it comes to cleanliness is not just about the room.
+When it comes to cleanliness, it is not just about the room.
 It’s also about the common spaces, the reception, the breakfast hall, and everything travelers have access to.

 First of all, my room was spotless and smelled nice when I entered.
-I found two white towels, and there was a floor mat as well.
-The windows were also clean, and the room feel was very welcoming.
+I found two white towels, and there was also a floor mat.
+The windows were also clean, and the room felt very welcoming.

-The same also goes for the common spaces.
+The same applies to the common spaces.
 Luckily, there was no rain during my visit to Gothenburg, so the tenants didn’t have to worry about bringing mud inside.
 The impressive Art Nouveau staircase (with a carpet) was always clean, and it was great to see a tidy breakfast room.
 Finally, the hotel’s living lobby (which felt like separate living rooms) was equally neat.
 I spent half an hour there every afternoon, charging my phone and tasting the complimentary coffee and sweets.

 Regarding the amenities, the room had shampoo and shower gel.
 Although I don’t usually use them, it was nice to see them there.

-The one thing I really missed was having a small/tiny/ultracompact/whatever fridge in the room.
+The one thing I really missed was having a small, compact, or ultracompact fridge in the room.
 Although I never use the mini bars in hotels, I always appreciate having a small fridge.
-During the summer you might want some cold water or a soft drink and without a fridge that’s impossible.
+During the summer, you might want some cold water or a soft drink, and without a fridge, that’s impossible.
 It might sound like a luxury item; however, I always like having one in my room.

 Cleanliness & room amenities verdict